timqian/auth-api/README.md

 ## Why did I made this module

-In order to reuse authentication part code of REST server(as a module).
+In order to reuse authentication part code of REST server(as a module), easily and flexibly.
 Thanks to `express.Router`.

 ## Sample usage: